Nullreff/bukin/README.md

 # Bukin

-Plugin and server package manager for bukkit.
+Plugin and server package manager for Minecraft